Martyna-krawczyk/chore-log-for-parents/1_software_development_plan.md

 ### Future improvements
 The following improvements would be advantageous for future updates:
+*   Error handling for case 5 - if the user doesn't enter a number, return an error
 *   Ability to use this for multiple children
 *   Login/out method for user
 *   Retention of changes made to library and balances
-*   Updating the remove function to utilize the tty-prompt menu and thus, improve customer experience by removing the need to type in the chore name (thus saving the user from looping through the error handling process).
+*   Updating the remove function to utilize the tty-prompt menu and thus, improve customer experience by removing the need to type in the chore name (saving the user from looping through the error handling process).

 ## User Experience Outline